terraformita/terraform-local-defaults/README.md

 # Handle Default Values on Complex Types

-This module attempts to cover the temporary hole in Terraform's native handling of "defaults" for complex types (maps, lists, tuples).
+This module attempts to cover the temporary hole in Terraform's native handling of "defaults" for complex types (objects, maps, lists).

-The module merges input object with the object of default values.
+The module merges input object with the object of default values where the input takes precedence over defaults.

 ### Example